scala/docs.scala-lang/_overviews/toolkit/munit-assertions.md

 {% endtab %}
 {% endtabs %}

-## Comparing What We Get With What We Expect
+## Comparing What You Get With What You Expect

-The most common form of assertions consists of comparing a result obtained from the tested program with an expected value that we know is correct.
-We achieve this with the method `assertEquals`, which we inherit from the test suite base class, `munit.FunSuite`.
+The most common form of assertions consists of comparing a result obtained from the tested program with an expected value that you know is correct.
+You achieve this with the method `assertEquals`, which you inherit from the test suite base class, `munit.FunSuite`.

-For instance, assuming our program provides a method `double`, which takes an integer value as parameter and returns that value multiplied by two, we can write the following assertion:
+For instance, assuming your program provides a method `double`, which takes an integer value as parameter and returns that value multiplied by two, you can write the following assertion:

 {% tabs assertions-1 %}